MHovhannisian/HyperSearch/docs/module_hypersearch.rst

 :mod:`hypersearch` — Search hyperparameter space
 ================================================

-Map out a portion of hyperparameter space and plot graphs of slices of the space.
+Map out a portion of hyperparameter space.
+Plot graphs and output data of results.

-Quick-start:

-* Do stuff

 Please also check the :doc:`hyperparameters reference guide<../hyperparameter_reference>`.